aduffy70/LabNotes/_posts/2022/2022-03-08-Troubles-with-Fst.md

 ## The implications

 The pairwise Fst values for the Recurvum and North American Biogeography projects are lower than they should be.
-Within each analysis the general orders of the values are still the same--anything we inferred from one being higher than another is still correct--but we should not make direct comparisons between those Fst values and Fst values calculated using other methods.
+Within each analysis the orders of the values are still the same--anything we inferred from one being higher than another is still correct--but we should not make direct comparisons between those Fst values and Fst values calculated using other methods.

 Going forward I can now generate Fst values correctly, taking ploidy into account.
 I still want to compare results from calculations using vcftools, but it will have to wait until the Duke cluster maintenance is complete and I can generate a vcf file for Juan's data.